-A local alarm on a T1 line, indicating that a major failure has occurred at this location.
+A local alarm on a T1 line, indicating that a loss of incoming signal or loss of frame information has occurred at this location.

 robbed-bit

 A type of analog signaling that occasionally "robs" information bits to convey encoded voice-circuit signaling.